WELCOME TO FUKUJI & LUM!

 Thank you for choosing Fukuji & Lum Physical Therapy and welcome to our ohana!
 We want you to be comfortable when you come in for your first visit and understand that you may have some questions about your appointment.
 Please read this page for more information.

-Here are a few reminders to help ensure your appointment runs as smoothly as possible.
-Please print forms, fill out, and bring to your first appointment along with your insurance card, photo I.D., and doctor's prescription (if applicable).
+Here are a few reminders to help ensure your first appointment runs as smoothly as possible.

 What is Physical Therapy?

 Physical therapy is a primary care, patient focused health profession that is dedicated to:

 - Preventing and managing pain, physical impairments, disabilities and limits to physical activity.